Apurwa599/Perfrom-data-cleaning/README.md

 Enhance the overall quality and reliability of the dataset.

 ##  tools and library
-In this project,using python libraries and data cleaning funct        ion.
+In this project,using python libraries and data cleaning function.
 Library- import pandas as pd
          import numpy as np
          import sklearn
          import seaborn as sns
 Function- isnull(), fillna(),dropna(),replace(),interpolate(),IQR method.